vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - [ ] Update compiler to take the pipelines into consideration during validation
 - [ ] Update topology with pipeline's components
 - [ ] Update the context for taking pipeline information

+## Future Improvements

+- Implement a mechanism to avoid Vector to stop when a pipeline is misconfigured.
+This could be done by just logging the error and ignoring the pipeline.
+- Allow to customize the pipelines location.